Red Currant Bakery

 • Place the dried cherries in a microwave bowl and cover with water.

-• In a separate microwave safe bowl, melt the butter in 10-15 second increments.
+• In a separate large, microwave safe bowl, melt the butter in 10-15 second increments.

 • Pour the granulated sugar into the melted butter and whisk together.

-• Add the cocoa powder, espresso powder, salt, vanilla, and baking powder into the butter and sugar mixture and whisk together.
+• Add the cocoa powder, espresso powder, salt, and vanilla, into the butter and sugar mixture and whisk together.

-• Add the eggs into the batter and whisk until fully combined
+• Add the eggs one at a time into the batter and whisk until fully combined

-• Pour the flour and chocolate chips into the bowl with the other ingredients.
+• Pour the flour, baking powder, strained dried cherries, fresh cherries, and chocolate chips into the bowl with the other ingredients.

 • Use a rubber spatula to mix together.

 • Pour the brownie batter into the lined baking pan.
-Bake on the center rack in the preheated oven for 30-35 minutes until a toothpick comes out with no batter stuck to it.
+Bake on the center rack in the preheated oven for 30 minutes, then rotate 180º and bake for another 15-20 minutes until a toothpick comes out with no batter stuck to it.

 • Once baked, remove the brownies from the oven and leave to cool fully.